What is the Brand New Day MTM program?

 Who qualifies for the program?

-- A) You take eight or more Medicare Part D covered maintenance medications, AND
+- A) You take eight or more Medicare Part D covered maintenance drugs, AND

 - Chronic Heart Failure (CHF)

 - Heart conditions such as high blood pressure, irregular heart rhythm, high cholesterol, coronary artery disease, and any other condition for which you take blood thinners.

 C) You reach $4,696 in yearly prescription drug costs paid by you and the plan OR

 - You are eligible for the Drug Management Program based on the Centers for Medicare and Medicaid Services (CMS) guidelines.

 Your participation is voluntary and does not affect your coverage.
 This program is no cost to you and is open only to those who are invited to participate.
 The program is not a benefit for all members.

 What services are included in the program?

 - Targeted medication review if follow up is needed